Redefining Self-Care: What Self-Care Truly Means

 Looking after yourself: A crucial part of life

 Self-care is the things we choose to do (or not do) with our well-being in mind.
-It should be something that comes as second nature to all of us, but we often believe that practicing self-care makes us look weak.
+It should be something that comes as second nature to all of us, but we often believe that practising self-care makes us look weak.

 Unfortunately, this belief can lead to burnout and relapse.
 It is time to learn that self-care should be a part of your life.
 You are most definitely worth it.

-If you are looking for ways to start looking after yourself better but not sure where to start, our Wellness hub is jam packed with professional led classes.
-These wellness classes are designed to teach you evidence based methods in which to increase your wellbeing during addiction recovery.
-You can learn how to do Breath work, yoga and mindfulness.
-You can also access nutritional tips, health advice and mind set coaching.
+If you are looking for ways to start looking after yourself better but not sure where to start, our Wellness hub is jam-packed with professional-led classes.
+These wellness classes are designed to teach you evidence-based methods in which to increase your well-being during addiction recovery.
+You can learn how to do Breathwork, yoga and mindfulness.
+You can also access nutritional tips, health advice and mindset coaching.
 Having this at your fingertips can be an avid reminder to stop, pause and invest regular and rewarding time in yourself.